tiltedphoques/TiltedCore/README.md

 # Tilted Core

-This is the core library used by all C++ projects by Tilted Phoques.
+This is the core library used by all C++ projects by Tilted Phoques